The Basics of Page Layout Design (+25 Page Layout Design Ideas)

 Image Source

-A scrolling full-screen image layout is similar to a full-screen image background layout with one important difference.
+A scrolling full-screen image layout is similar to a full-screen image background layout, but there is one important difference.
 Rather than having the overlaid text fixed on one spot on the page, the text scrolls and changes as you navigate downward.

 14. Boxes